‘Vote jihad’: As Modi raises anti-Muslim India election pitch, what’s next?

 “This widespread impunity signals the extension and intensification of the systematic discrimination suffered by Muslims in India.”

-Where Modi has previously portrayed himself as a victim of opposition attacks – alluding to his childhood in relative poverty as opposed to the privilege many opposition leaders grew up with, for instance – “yhis time, he has moved on from himself and instilled a victimhood in the entire Hindu community”, said Engineer.
+Where Modi has previously portrayed himself as a victim of opposition attacks – alluding to his childhood in relative poverty as opposed to the privilege many opposition leaders grew up with, for instance – “this time, he has moved on from himself and instilled a victimhood in the entire Hindu community”, said Engineer.

 “This is the ultimate point of the Hindu nationalist movement, where all Hindus are victims – and, therefore, you need a strong state with no place for democratic institutions, freedom of speech, or [freedom of] religion.”